 Next, I needed to attach the paper to a large board that would not warp and would not bend as I moved it from table to table and more importantly, to the client’s house.
 After looking at all the choices, we decided on a 3/16 inch gator board and ordered a 48 x 96 inch piece.
 Last week I was invited by the client to see it framed.
 Here is the final result ~ just over 60

-If you would like to purchase a piece of original art, you may send a note to the address below to inquire about availability and price.
+If you would like to purchase a piece of original art or interested in private lessons here in Williamsburg, please send a note to the email below.

 For more information, please contact me at email@example.com